NC DMV & Vehicle Registration Guide

 - Anyone establishing residency in North Carolina

-- Within 60 days of moving to NC
+- Within current reported scale of moving to NC

 - Military stationed in NC may keep home state license